Chapel Studio

 Cotton bed linen and tea towels

-Feather duvet for winter/ Hollow fibre and silk summer duvet
+Feather and down pillows, feather duvet for winter, hollow fibre and silk summer duvet

-All logs and sufficient electricity for normal use included, plus £1 coin meter for extra
+All logs for the studio stove and sufficient electricity for normal studio use included, plus £1 coin meter for extra.

 A radio/ipod dock and WiFi